cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

 Adding State Variables
 =======================

-In this lesson, we will add the state variables that will define this facility.
-We will make use of the Cyclus ``#pragma`` directives so that these state variables are available in the Cycic user interface as well as being logged in the output.
+In this lesson, we will:

+1. Add the necessary state variables to define this facility using the Cyclus ``#pragma`` directives
-We will take the following steps:

-1. Add the necessary state variables
 2. Build and install the updated module
 3. Modify the sample input file to include these variables